Supporting imagery

 House chores

-For this reason, Nintendo instructed developers to perform a number of chores to ensure the proper functioning of this console, these include:
+For this reason, Nintendo instructed developers to perform several chores to ensure the proper functioning of this console, these include:

 Games